davidfokkema/textual-plot/README.md

 ## Alternatives

-[Textual-plotext](https://github.com/Textualize/textual-plotext) uses the [plotext](https://github.com/piccolomo/plotext) library which has much more features than this library.
+[Textual-plotext](https://github.com/Textualize/textual-plotext) uses the [plotext](https://github.com/piccolomo/plotext) library which has more features than this library.
 However, it does not support interactive zooming or panning and the tick placement isn't as nice since it simply divides up the axes range into a fixed number of intervals giving values like 0, 123.4, 246.8, etc.

+## Roadmap

+The performance can be much improved, but we're working on that.
+Next, we'll work on adding some features like date axes.
+This will (probably) not turn into a general do-it-all plotting library.
+We focus first on handling quantitative data in the context of physics experiments.
+If you'd like to see features added, do let us know.
+And if a PR is of good quality and is a good fit for the API, we'd love to handle more use cases beyond physics.
+And who knows, maybe this _will_ turn into a general plotting library!